Family Relationship clinical trials at University of California Health

 open to eligible people ages 8 years and up

-The goal of this study is to pilot an adapted family resilience program among families with a recent history of homelessness and parental substance use disorders in Los Angeles County and to assess for feasibility and acceptability.
-The investigators have adapted a family resilience program called Families Overcoming Under Stress (FOCUS), a trauma-informed intervention designed for families experiencing trauma, for families experiencing homelessness and parental substance use disorders.
-Our primary hypothesis is that the adapted family resilience program will be feasible and acceptable to families with a recent history of homelessness and parental substance use disorder.
-Families that are eligible to participate in the study will be assigned randomly to one of two groups, 1) adapted family resilience intervention group; 2) treatment as usual group.
-For the intervention group, the program consists of around 8 sessions lasting up to one hour each.
+The goal of this study is to pilot an adapted family resilience program among families with a recent history of homelessness in Los Angeles County and to assess for feasibility and acceptability.
+The investigators have adapted a family resilience program called Families Overcoming Under Stress (FOCUS), a trauma-informed intervention designed for families experiencing trauma, parental substance use, and homelessness.
+Our primary hypothesis is that the adapted family resilience program will be feasible and acceptable to families with a recent history of homelessness.
+Families that are eligible to participate in the study will be assigned to the adapted family resilience intervention.
+The intervention program consists of around 8-10 modules lasting up to one hour each.
 The program provides psychoeducation and teaches resilience skills including communication, problem solving, goal setting, and how to deal with stress.
-For the families assigned to the treatment as usual group, they will continue to receive case management services from their residential facilities.
-Families in both groups will be asked to fill out 3 surveys (one at the beginning of the program, one at the end of the program, and at 6 months follow-up).
-Some families in the intervention group may also be asked to participate in a hour long interview after the completion of the program for feedback on the program.
+Families will be asked to fill out 3 surveys (one at the beginning of the program, one at the end of the program, and at 6 months follow-up).
+Some families may also be asked to participate in a hour long interview after the completion of the program for feedback on the program.
+At this time, all assessments and intervention are being conducted remotely due to the pandemic.